-– An updated version will be published end of January 2021.
+– An updated version will be published in February 2021.

 Testing strategy for children (0-12 years of age) and quarantining strategy of children and adolescents in Switzerland